The Revival of the Jack-in-the-Green

 Carshalton Straw Jack

-A Celebration of Harvest this takes place in September each year.
-The Straw Jack is made from the last straw of the harvest and is ritually stripped in the evening so that all present can take a keepsake and then he is burnt in a brazier.
+First started in 2004 the Carshalton Jack is a celebration of Harvest and takes place in September each year.
+The Straw Jack is made from the last straw of the harvest and is ritually stripped in the evening at The Hope Pub so that all present can take a keepsake and then he is burnt in a brazier.
 It is hoped that he will be burnt as a complete figure one year.
 The Straw Jack is more closely related to the Jack in the Green than to traditional straw bears having no legs and being built around a frame.
+Jack is attended by his followers; the Squire, The Rat Catcher, The Scarecrow, The Reaper Man, The Corn Dollies and The Cider Man.

 Evercreech (Somerset) Jack-in-the-Green (started 2019)